Top 7 High Altitude Training Locations in North Lake Tahoe

 Don’t Be Afraid to Mix It Up

 An obstacle race combines pretty much all sports, or at least all muscles.
-So one of the best ways to train is to mix a few sports together, which not only give you a great workout, but multiple ways to experience the high Sierras.
+So one of the best ways to train is to mix a few sports together, which will not only give you a great workout but multiple ways to experience the high Sierras.

 We asked Bryan Rickards, Director of Operations of Big Blue Adventure, Lake Tahoe’s preeminent triathlon and race host how he prepares for the big day.
 One of his favorites is a mix of paddling, running and biking.
-He recommends a paddle or swim from Lake Forest Beach to Commons Beach → road cycling from Tahoe City to Squaw Valley → running the Western States → road cycling back to Commons Beach for a celebratory dip in the water.
-For an extra kick and to feel the burn of Spartan day, add 30 Spartan Burpees to each leg of the journey.
-No biggie.
+He recommends a paddle or swim from Lake Forest Beach to Commons Beach, followed road cycling from Tahoe City to Squaw Valley.
+After that, he likes running along Squaw’s Western States road, then cycling back to Commons Beach for a celebratory dip in the water.
+For an extra kick and to feel the burn of Spartan day, he suggests you add 30 Spartan Burpees to each leg of the journey.
+No sweat… right?

 Feeling inspired?
 Share this list with your fellow trainees so you can team up and take on Tahoe’s tough terrain ahead of this September’s World Championship Races with the links below.